 About Me

 I'm a watchdog reporter and radio host for WHQR in Wilmington, NC.
 I've covered local government inequality, housing, homelessness, transit, and urban planning.
-I'm always on the prowl for my next investigative story, and I love powerful audio storytelling.
+I'm always looking for my next investigative story, and I love powerful audio storytelling.

 Previous bylines: The Assembly, The New Era, Portland Mercury, Eugene WeeklyThe GuardianThe Lund Report, and Willamette Week.